Darth-Ross/Disco_LED/README.md

 The repo includes both hardware and software design which you can either use directly or include in your own projects.

+# Licenses

+The software is licensed under the GNU General Public License V3.0 and the hardware is licensed under the CERN Open Hardware License V1.2.

 # Software changelog
 #### V1.0